glowkeeper/gitHubPresentation/presentation/github.md

 ## Pull Requests

-Let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Lets you tell others about changes you've pushed to a branch in a repository on GitHub

 ## Merging